joe-mcnealPW/servicenow-scripts/announcement-banner.md

 **Presentation**
 - [ ] Zero announcements → **nothing renders, no layout shift**
 - [ ] Three → "1 / 3", expands, collapses
+- [ ] Glyph set → icon renders left of the title.
+If not, inspect the `<i>`: a class of `fa fa-bullhorn` that shows nothing means the icon name isn't in FA 4.7; a class of just `bullhorn` means `_resolveGlyph()` didn't fire
+- [ ] Glyph empty → no icon, no gap where one would be
+- [ ] Glyph + centered Display Style → icon stays with the title, both centered
 - [ ] Long title → ellipsis collapsed, wraps expanded
 - [ ] Sticky on → pins, doesn't cover modals
 - [ ] Display Style colors apply; option off → theme fallback